selkind/OSCAR-Look-Up-Classes-Filter/README.md

  - I should probably change this to see if the last two chars of the subject are numeric instead of filtering out specific values
 - next I convert all the columns with numeric values to be interpreted numerically by pandas to facilitate column sorting
 - Finally, I've manually identified the columns that I find useful and index on those.
 I'm sorting by subject to keep courses in different subjects separate, then by number of students on the waitlist to see which classes I have a chance to get into

+## Script Usage:
+1. Clone the repository
+1. Run "python3 -m pip install -r script_requirements.txt" to install dependencies
+1. Navingate to "Registration" then click "Look Up Classes".
+1. Do an advanced search with subjects = ["Computational Science & Engr", "Computer Science", "Industrial & Systems Engr", "Public Policy"] and campus = "Online"
+1. Use CTRL + S to save the webpage as a local .html file
+1. Run the main.py script with the absolute /path/to/the/file as a the first argument and the path you want the filtered table to be saved to as the second argument.

+## Notebook usage
+1. Clone the repository
+1. Run "python3 -m pip install -r requirements.txt"
+1. Do an advanced search with subjects = ["Computational Science & Engr", "Computer Science", "Industrial & Systems Engr", "Public Policy"] and campus = "Online"
+1. Use CTRL + S to save the webpage as a local .html file
+1. Run "Jupyter Lab" in a terminal to start the server.
+1. Copy and paste the url provided in the output from running "Jupyter Lab" into a web browser
+1. Open the notebook and enjoy!